rackerlabs/rackspace-how-to/content/cloud-servers/creating-a-chroot-jail.md

    `Passwd ftpuploader`

+#### Instructions to create an SFTP user on DEB based distribution (Debian&reg;, Ubuntu&reg;)

+Create a new user with home directory, no shell access, and added to the group **sftponly** using the following command:

+   `adduser -d /home/ftpuploader -s /sbin/nologin -G sftponly ftpuploader`

+If you already have an SFTP user created then you need to set the user's shell access to **/bin/false** and add them to group **sftponly** using the followinf command:

+   `adduser -s /sbin/nologin -G sftponly ftpuploader`

+Now, set a new password for the SFTP user using the following command:

+   `Passwd ftpuploader`

-### Change permissions and ownership of the home directory using RPM and DEB based distributions:
+### Change permissions and ownership of the home directory using RPM and DEP based distributions:

 1. `chown root:root /home/chroot/ftpuploader/`